Heyter/NutScript-1.1-Plugins/README.md

 # NutScript-1.1-Plugins

-This is my plugins for Nutscript 1.1.
+This is supermicronde3 plugins for Nutscript 1.1.

-I find you find an error or bug please create an issue !